kiranganesh/CarND-Vehicle-Detection/writeup.md

 ##Vehicle Detection

 This project detects vehicles in a given video stream of highway data.

-There are multiple ways to do this; this project focuses on an approach with HOG feature extraction + SVM classifier training.
-The code for this project is contained in the `code.py` file.
+While there are  multiple ways to do this, this implementation focuses on an approach with HOG feature extraction + SVM classifier training.

+All the code for this project is contained in the `code.py` file.

 ## Inspect Data